aldolat/posts-in-sidebar/README.md

 ### 1.28 ###

-* Now the plugin correctly displays attachment post type.
 * Added check for "NULL" (as string) value in certain variables.
+* FIX: Now the plugin correctly displays attachment post type.
+* FIX: Custom featured images are now displayed when the user choose no text to display.

 ### 1.27 ###